openstack-archive/senlin/doc/source/developer/policies/region_v1.rst

 The policy will be checked **BEFORE** any of the above mentioned actions is executed.
-Because the same policy implementation is used for covering both the cases of scaling out a cluster and the cases of scaling in, the region placment policy need to parse the inputs in different scenarios.
+Because the same policy implementation is used for covering both the cases of scaling out a cluster and the cases of scaling in, the region placement policy need to parse the inputs in different scenarios.

 The placement policy can be used independently, with and without other polices attached to the same cluster.
 So the policy needs to understand whether there